Trying to understand What is Mindfulness?

 6. Make sure to return to either the present moment or your breathing if you get distracted.

 Practice this daily, and you’ll see that your mind will wander less and you’ll become more appreciative of the present moment.
-Adding in meditation, yoga and regular exercise will also help to enhance the benefits of mindfulness and aid you in becoming a healthier version of yourself.
+Adding in mindfulness meditation, yoga and regular exercise will also help to enhance the benefits of mindfulness and aid you in becoming a healthier version of yourself.

 Mindfulness and Meditation – what is the difference?